 Let’s talk about cardboard prototyping, and how I have found yet another way to get board games into my work life.
 I swear I am a grown up and I do this for entirely justifiable pedagogic reasons.
 I SWEAR.

-One of the modules I teach at Robert Gordon University is called User Centred Design, or UCD.
+One of the modules I teach is called User Centred Design, or UCD.
 It’s a third-year unit aimed primarily at our Digital Media students.
 If you’ve never encountered this philosophy of development before it’s about making sure that every stage through which a project passes has a heavy, integral focus on the eventual end users.
 Traditionally it’s considered a kind of software development methodology but its actually relevant for anything where the designers of a system are not necessarily its intended primary audience.
 The core philosophy of this module is simple – you can design the greatest, most technically perfect thing in the world but it’s worth nothing if people won’t use it.
 User Centred Design works to maximise perceived user benefits, and as you might imagine from the central thesis of Meeple Like Us my approach is all bound up in a context of accessibility.

 If people can’t use your product or process, it’s an accessibility problem.
 That’s generally the accepted definition of accessibility.
 My view is more holistic.
 If people don’t see the value in your product or process, it’s an accessibility problem.
 It’s one where the inaccessibility is in how you present it to your audience.
 If people don’t want to use your product or process, it’s an accessibility problem.
 The inaccessibility is because you haven’t framed your work in a way that convinces people the benefits exceed the costs.